Year Released: 2006

 "It aint’t over ‘til it’s over."
 Yogi Berra

 Don’t be misled by the snobby critics who turned up their collective noses at “just another predictable cop/buddy movie.”
-Masquerading as action picture, 16 Blocks is really the story of two outcasts struggling for self-respect, dignity, and perhaps a shot at redemption in their dead end lives.
+Masquerading as an action picture, 16 Blocks is really the story of two outcasts struggling for self-respect, dignity, and perhaps a shot at redemption in their dead end lives.

 And dead enders they definitely are.
 Jack Mosley (Bruce Willis) is a burned out cop now reduced to mindless tasks, such as babysitting some deceased drug dealers until the crime scene investigators arrive.
 In reality, Mosley is not much more alive than the two corpses he keeps company; his shuffling gate the result of a gimpy leg and his 180 proof liquid diet.